camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/04-the-camunda-jboss-as-7-subsystem.html.md

   <p>
     <strong>Looking up a Process Engine from JNDI using Spring</strong>
   </p>
-   <p>On JBoss AS 7, spring users should always <a href="ref:#runtime-container-integration-the-camunda-jboss-as-7-subsystem-managing-service-dependencies">create a resource-ref for the process engine in web.xml</a> and then lookup the local name in the <code>java:comp/env/</code> namespace. <a href="https://github.com/camunda/camunda-bpm-examples/tree/master/deployment/spring-jboss-non-pa">For an example, see this Quickstart</a>.</p>
+   <p>On JBoss AS 7 / Wildfly 8, spring users should always <a href="ref:#runtime-container-integration-the-camunda-jboss-subsystem-managing-service-dependencies">create a resource-ref for the process engine in web.xml</a> and then lookup the local name in the <code>java:comp/env/</code> namespace. <a href="https://github.com/camunda/camunda-bpm-examples/tree/master/deployment/spring-jboss-non-pa">For an example, see this Quickstart</a>.</p>
 </div>

 ## Managing the process engine through the JBoss Management System